sections in the article

 You can use the search field in the top navigation bar of the Web Portal to make a quick search in the system for entities that Start with e.g. a number or a letter or a word.

-You can also search for Contains by using the % character before the search text, for example "%jacket".
+- Search for anything that contains a word by using the % character before or after the search text, for example "%jacket".
 This will return both "Blue Jacket" and "Red Jacket".

 - System Id